taurus-org/taurus/doc/source/users/getting_started/installing.rst

 ..
 [2] *setup.py install* requires user previledges on linux systems.
 If your
        user has them you can usually prefix the command with *sudo*:
        ``sudo python setup.py install``.
-Alternatively, if you don't have adminstrator previledges, you can install localy in your user directory
+Alternatively, if you don't have administrator previledges, you can install locally in your user directory
        with: ``python setup.py install --user``
        In this case the executables are located at <HOME_DIR>/.local/bin.
 Make sure the PATH is pointing there or you execute from there.